tdilauro/Simplified-wiki/Sierra.md

 and [Version
 3](https://sandbox.iii.com/docs/Content/zTutorials/tutAuthenticate.htm).
 Version 1 may still be in use in some libraries.

 It should be possible to use [[SIP]] to integrate any version of Sierra with a Library Simplified circulation manager.
-However, with version 3 of the Sierra API it becomes possible to integrate Sierra with a Library Simplified circulation manager through an OAuth Authorization Code Grant.
+However, with version 3 of the Sierra API it also becomes possible to integrate Sierra with a Library Simplified circulation manager through an OAuth Authorization Code Grant.

 We believe that version 2 cannot be integrated with Library Simplified except through SIP.
 Libraries that use version 2 of Sierra API should either connect via SIP, upgrade to version 3 or install another API such as [[Millenium]].